 If you're looking for a new running companion, these 20 dog breeds are the best of the best.

-Dogs may be the the perfect running partners: They're always ready to go, they eagerly keep pace, and they never complain about being tired.
+Dogs may be the the perfect running partners: They’re always ready to go, they eagerly keep pace, and they never complain about being tired.
 But not every dog is built for running.
 The ideal jogging companion is low-maintenance and obedient, with energy and endurance.
 These 20 breeds are a great place to start.
 Plus, check out our favorite hot weather dogs, and those who can keep up in the cold.)

 20. American Staffordshire Terrier